Clothes Show Live: 2–7 December – NEC Birmingham

 Presented by the Nokia Fashion Collection William Baker, stylist to Kylie Minogue, brought his flair and expertise to the show as the creative director of the Nokia Fashion Theatre.
-Joined by fashion designer Julian Macdonald, photographer Helena Christensen and model Vivien Solari worked alongside William Baker to produce the cover image that would represent Clothes Show Live 2005.
+Joined by fashion designer Julien Macdonald, photographer Helena Christensen and model Vivien Solari worked alongside William Baker to produce the cover image that would represent Clothes Show Live 2005.
 This year also saw an extension to the show support for young fashion and design talent in the UK with a variety of initiatives including the introduction of the Clothes Show Live Educational Bursary and the appearance of the London Fashion Forum.
 There was another great line-up with performances this year from Simon Webbe, X Factor's Maria and ex-Blazin Squad member's new band, Friday Hill.
 Presenting this year were, Vernon Kay and June Sarpong.